portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 RFC2119 RFC8174 when, and only when, they appear in all capitals, as shown here.

 ## camelCase
-- Naming convention for fields: camelCase.
+- Naming convention for fields: MUST be `camelCase`.

-## Open API version 3
+## Open API versioning
+- MUST be `version 3.x`.
 - While we have chosen Open API version 3.
 - Advantages and disadvantages.

 ## YAML
 - OpenAPI is 3.0.
-OpenAPI definitions can be written in JSON or YAML.
-We recommend YAML, because it is easier to read and write.
+OpenAPI definitions can be written in JSON or YAML. `YAML` is RECOMMENDED, because it is easier to read and write.

 ## Parameter Serialization (from [OpenAPI specification](https://swagger.io/docs/specification/serialization/))
 - Serialization means translating data structures or object state into a format that can be transmitted and reconstructed later.
 OpenAPI 3.0 supports arrays and objects in operation parameters (path, **query**, header, and cookie) and lets you specify how these parameters should be serialized.